European Association for Research on Learning and Instruction: Structure

 EARLI is governed by an Executive Committee (EC) which is elected during a general assembly to take place at the Biennial EARLI Conferences.
 A President is chosen from within the EC and serves a two-year term.
 Previous EARLI Presidents include notable researchers such as Stella Vosniadou (1995–97), Monique Boekaerts (1999–2001) and Roger Säljö (2005 - 2007).

 A permanent EARLI office was founded in 1997 in order to assist the growing membership and facilitate the organisation of Conferences and other events hosted by EARLI.
 The office is located in Leuven and currently employs five people.
 Patrick Belpaire acts as the Managing Director.

 Biennial conference

-Since its foundation, EARLI has organised over 17 international conferences, in as many different European countries.
+Since its foundation, EARLI has organised over 17 international conferences, in as many European countries.
 The aim of the Biennial EARLI Conference is to allow researchers in education, learning and instruction to meet face to face and discuss a wide variety of topics.
 The first Biennual EARLI Conference took place in Leuven, Belgium, where the association was founded.